CLI Usage

 --target option, you can use them to install packages on a different machine.
 The

 specify an installation directory.
-This creates a new tap install in the specified directory with only the plugins
+This creates a new tap installation in the specified directory with only the plugins

 required for the packages you requested.
-This could be useful, for instance, if you need to install a package which is
+This could be useful, for instance, if you need to install a package that is

 incompatible with your current tap installation.
 You can also install a different version of OpenTAP in another location

-plugins for you, so you can always verify available CLI actions by running
+plugins for you, so you can always verify the available CLI actions by running

 Like the above two commands,